kuckjwi0928/flexi-mocker/README.md

 ```

 ### Configuration
-- You can configure mocking by defining a `config.toml` file in the root of your project.
+- You can configure mocking by defining a `config.toml` file.
 - If you format **$variable$** in the response, it will be replaced with a query parameter or path parameter.

 ```toml